Our Position on Climate Change

 For decades, the Saint Louis Zoo has been working across the globe and in its home region to conserve animals and protect the complex and fragile systems that sustain those animals – and all of us.
 This has paid off.
 There are more than 100,000 protected areas around the world, compared with fewer than 10,000 in 1950, and approximately 13 percent of the planet’s landmass has some form of legal protection.
 Still, we are losing old growth forests in Africa, Asia and Latin America, while species are going extinct at a high rate.
 Nearly a fifth of existing vertebrate species are threatened.

 The Zoo’s scientists are working with academic, conservation and scientific institutions to address the daunting challenges posed by climate change.
-We are urging government to use the results of scientific research to adapt policy and practices to the immediate challenges created by climate change and to strengthen the case for reducing greenhouse gas emissions.
+We are urging government to use the results of scientific research to adapt policy and practices to the immediate challenges created by climate change and to strengthen the case for reducing heat-trapping gas emissions.
 There is very clear evidence that investing in the transition to a low-carbon economy will not only allow the world to avoid the worst risks of climate change, but could also drive economic growth.
 At the Zoo, we have a range of climate change goals that we are pursuing.

 What’s Behind Climate Change?